 Travel back in time at the 13th-century Blair Castle, home to more than 19 generations of Clan Murray.

 With its strategic location in Glen Garry, Blair Castle was the ideal base for one of the Scottish Highlands feuding dynasties as its epic views gave them sight and control over the surrounding area.

 Today, Blair Castle has a blend of different architectural styles including Medieval, Georgian and Victorian.
 You can learn about the castle on a guided tour (open to the public April to October) or explore its beautifully maintained grounds, listed as one of Scotland’s most significant gardens.

 Best for: taking Instagram-worthy photos

-On the road to the Isle of Skye lies Eilean Donan, one of the Scottish Highlands most iconic castles.
+On the road to the Isle of Skye lies Eilean Donan, one of the Scottish Highlands' most iconic castles.
 Set on a small tidal island between Loch Duich and Alsh, Eilean Donan provides plenty of excellent photo opportunities.

-- Visit Scotland in summer with one of these fun travel packages
+- Visit Scotland in summer

 - Many castles are still open in winter, so look at our Scotland winter packages and don't hesitate to visit during this quieter season